tolees/lego/content/B09BNX11LQ-co.uk.md

 ℹ️:

+- Features a posable Velociraptor Blue dinosaur toy with movable legs, arms and head for kids to play out action-packed dino adventures
+- This Blue & Beta Velociraptor Capture LEGO dinosaur toy set lets kids reenact Jurassic World: Dominion movie action or create their own stories
+- This LEGO Jurassic World set with 2 dinosaur toys and a truck will make a fab Christmas gift or birthday present for 6 plus year old boys and girls
 - Use the chicken drumstick accessory as bait and activate the trap on the cage; capture Beta and transport him back to base in the toy truck
-- Easy-to-follow instructions are included in the box, so even beginners can build this LEGO Jurassic World toy for kids aged 6 with confidence
 - Includes Maisie and Rainn Delacourt minifigures, 2 Velociraptor dinosaur figures - Blue and Beta, a red pickup truck toy & a bike
-- Features a posable Velociraptor Blue dinosaur toy with movable legs, arms and head for kids to play out action-packed dino adventures
+- Easy-to-follow instructions are included in the box, so even beginners can build this LEGO Jurassic World toy for kids aged 6+ with confidence
 - Check out other LEGO Jurassic World sets: 76945 Atrociraptor Dinosaur: Bike Chase and 76948 T. rex & Atrociraptor Dinosaur Breakout
-- This Blue & Beta Velociraptor Capture LEGO dinosaur toy set lets kids reenact Jurassic World: Dominion movie action or create their own stories

 [🛒 Buy it now!!]({{< param buyurl >}})